Our Review Process

 You should avoid cookies, crackers, pizza, margarine, fried foods, and certain bakery items that contain trans fats.
 Trans fats increase the levels of ‘bad’ LDL cholesterol in the body.
 These increase the inflammatory response in the body and add to belly fat and insulin resistance.
 Trans fats also increase the risk of heart disease.

 One of the complications of diabetes is diabetic retinopathy, which occurs when chronically high blood sugar levels cause damage to the blood vessels of the retina.
 This affects the blood supply to the retina and may cause mild symptoms like blurred vision, before progressing to complete loss of vision.
 The good news is that the condition can be entirely prevented by following a diabetic retinopathy diet.
-Food rich in antioxidants, vitamins, and nutrients not only keeps the eyes healthy but also promotes the overall health of an individual.
+Food rich in antioxidants, vitamins, and nutrients not only keeps the eyes healthy but also promotes the overall health of an individual, thus helping in prevention of diabetic retinopathy.
 Regulating the levels of blood sugar, cholesterol, and blood pressure is also important in preventing diabetic retinopathy.
 Other types of food to prevent diabetic retinopathy are healthy fats, proteins, and whole grains.
 To follow a diabetic retinopathy diabetic diet, cut down on sugary foods and drinks, processed foods, trans fats, and flavoured yoghurt and cereal.

 This website's content is provided only for educational reasons and is not meant to be a replacement for professional medical advice.
 Due to individual differences, the reader should contact their physician to decide whether the material is applicable to their case.